spoutcraft/SpoutcraftPlugin/README.md

 Compiling
 ---------
-Spout uses Maven to handle its dependencies.
+SpoutPlugin uses Maven to handle its dependencies.

-Spout requires SpoutAPI, Bukkit, and other libraries (preferrably the latest versions or source).
 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn clean package`